preciofishbone/OmniaDocsG2/working-with-events/index.rst

 Using a number of options in Omnia, together with a few dedicated options, information can be published about different kinds of events (training sessions is one example) and Event Managers can handle registration of participants for the event.

 **Note!** Event Manager is not a separate permission, it's a term we use for the person that creates and manages an event.
-The permission and Event Manager needs is Page Author, for the page where the event is managed.
+The permission an Event Manager needs is Page Author, for the page where the event is managed.

 Important Event options: